beckyfgq/beckyfgq.github.io/_projects/arthand.md

 overview: |

     In China, after more than three years of Covid-19, many handmade artists face survival problems.
 They cannot normally participate in offline fairs to sell their products or find a suitable platform to display their works.
 On the other hand, consumers who like art and creativity have a limited chance to contact these art crafters directly.
-So, I want to build a communication platform for crafters and buyers, supporting crafters to sell the thing they love and profit from individual creations, and link buyers directly with artists to find beautiful and creative items.
+So, I want to build a <strong style="color:#ff4575;">communication platform</strong> for crafters and buyers, supporting crafters to <strong style="color:#ff4575;">sell the thing they love</strong> and <strong style="color:#ff4575;">profit</strong> from <strong style="color:#ff4575;">individual creations</strong>, and link buyers directly with artists to <strong style="color:#ff4575;">find beautiful and creative items</strong>.

 content_market: |
     Conclusion of Market Research